Student Loans for Florida International University Students

 The first step to apply for financial aid at FIU is to complete your Free Application for Federal Student Aid, or FAFSA, which may entitle you to federal, state, or university-based aid.
 In order to do so, you need to be a U.S. citizen or eligible non-citizen with a valid Social Security number.
 Males need to be registered for the U.S. Selective Service between the ages of 18 and 25.
 You also need to have a high school diploma or its equivalent, be enrolled as a regular student in a degree-granting or certificate-granting program at a participating school, and maintain satisfactory academic progress (SAP) while in school.
 In order to receive funds, you also may not have any federal loans in default and you are required to sign a statement indicating that you will use any and all funds disbursed to you for educational purposes only.
 This may include using the funds for tuition and school fees, books and supplies, room and board, transportation, and child care.

-You will need to create a Federal Student Aid PIN to complete and submit your FAFSA online, which acts as your digital signature and grants you access to your federal financial aid information.
+You will need to create a FSA ID to complete and submit your FAFSA online, which acts as your digital signature and grants you access to your federal financial aid information.
 To do so, you will need your name, birthday, and Social Security number.
 Additionally, the FAFSA will ask you to provide your current employment information, most up-to-date tax records, and any other potentially relevant financial information.
 If you are under age 24, unmarried, and have no dependents of your own, you may be considered a dependent student in which case you will also need your parents’ Social Security numbers, as well as their tax and financial information.
 The FAFSA will use all of your financial details to calculate your expected family contribution, or EFC, which determines how much and what type of aid you may qualify for.
 Your financial aid package cannot exceed your total cost of attendance, COA, at Florida International University.

 Funds are generally disbursed twice a year, first to the school to pay any tuition, fees, or room and board costs.
 If there are any additional funds, those may be disbursed directly to you to pay for remaining educational costs.
 You will need a myFIU account in order to manage your financial aid, and with this, you can opt to have any refunds automatically deposited into your personal account.
 You may also qualify for a Book Advance if you are entitled to additional funds beyond tuition and fees.
 This is loaded onto your FIU One Card.
 You will receive an email through your FIU email account if you are eligible for this.